preetamzare/MyAWSSAA-Notes/Randomnotes.md

 > Remember ELB, API GW and CloudFront are protecting perimeter/Global Perimeter.
 > CloudFront and ELB gets protection from both Shield and WAF.
 At CloudFront, you apply WACL at the distribution.

 :anchor: Cloudfront and ELB get protected by both WAF and Shield.
-Refer to lessons from Adrain.
+Refer to lessons from Adrian.
 He explains quite well.

 ## Cloud HSM